benlumia007/backdrop/readme.md

 The main objective of this Backdrop Core is build a theme with its finest tools that you can use.

 ## Requirements
-- WordPress 4.9+
+- WordPress 4.9 or higher
-- PHP 7.0 or higher ( PHP 7.3 or higher is recommended )
+- PHP 5.6 or higher ( PHP 7.0 or higher is recommended )
 - Composer

 ## Documentations